-Dentures can be expensive, so whether you have Acrylic, Flexible (Valplast), or the metal (Cobalt Chrome) type, here are some simple care tips to ensure they last the expected 5-8 years, saving you money on early replacements.
+Dentures can be expensive, so whether you have acrylic, flexible (Valplast), or the metal (cobalt chrome) type, here are some simple care tips to ensure they last the expected five to eight years, saving you money on early replacements.

 Perhaps a surprising part of denture care is ensuring you take care of your mouth and gums, so please read on to find out more!

 I decided to research and write this article because of my husband's experience with his partial denture.
 At the time of writing, he needs to have it replaced because it no longer fits correctly after the removal of a back tooth.

 As a result of my research, he is going to ask our dentist whether a flexible partial denture, which does not need wires around existing teeth to stay in place, would be a better option for him now, rather than another acrylic one.

 When I began my research, I did not know that there was more than one type of denture.
 It has been interesting to learn about the pros and cons of each type, as well as the different care that each type requires.